csgillespie/efficientR/main.md

 1. Use `import()` from the **rio** package to efficiently import data from a wide range of formats, avoiding the hassle of loading format-specific libraries.

-1. Use **readr** or **data.table** equivalents of `read.table()` to efficiently import large text files.
+1. Use the **readr** or **data.table** equivalents of `read.table()` to efficiently import large text files.

 1. Use `file.size()` and `object.size()` to keep track of the size of files and R objects and take action if they get too big.

 ## Versatile data import with rio

 **rio** is a 'A Swiss-Army Knife for Data I/O'. **rio** provides easy-to-use and computationally efficient functions for importing and exporting tabular data in a range of file formats.
-As stated in the package's [vignette](https://cran.r-project.org/web/packages/rio/vignettes/rio.html), **rio** aims to "simplify the process of importing data into R and exporting data from R." The vignette goes on to to explain how many of the functions for data I/O described in R's [Data Import/Export manual](https://cran.r-project.org/doc/manuals/r-release/R-data.html) are out of date (for example referring to **WriteXLS** but not the more recent **readxl** package) and difficult to learn.
+As stated in the package's [vignette](https://cran.r-project.org/web/packages/rio/vignettes/rio.html), **rio** aims to "simplify the process of importing data into R and exporting data from R." The vignette goes on to explain how many of the functions for data I/O described in R's [Data Import/Export manual](https://cran.r-project.org/doc/manuals/r-release/R-data.html) are out of date (for example referring to **WriteXLS** but not the more recent **readxl** package) and difficult to learn.

 This is why **rio** is covered at the outset of this chapter: if you just want to get data into R, with a minimum of time learning new functions, there is a fair chance that **rio** can help, for many common file formats.
 At the time of writing, these include `.csv`, `.feather`, `.json`, `.dta`, `.xls`, `.xlsx` and Google Sheets (see the package's [github page](https://github.com/leeper/rio) for up-to-date information).
 Below we illustrate the key **rio** functions of `import()` and `export()`: